MichelleMair/paymybuddy_app/README.md

 3. Install the Maven dependencies: mvn clean install

 4. Set up MySQL database using the provided SQL scripts in `src/main/resources/db`

+## SSL Configuration

+If you need to secure the connection between the application and MySQL using SSL, follow these steps:

+1. Enable SSL in MySQL:
+Ensure that your MySQL server is configured to support SSL.
+You can check it by running:
+'SHOW VARIABLES LIKE '%ssl%';'

+If SSL is not enabled, you may need to configure MySQL server accordingly by updating the MySQL configuration file (my.ini or my.cnf) to include:

+[mysqld]
+ssl-ca=ca.pem
+ssl-cert=server-cert.pem
+ssl-key=server-key.pem

+Restart the MySQL server after making these changes.

+Ensure the paths to 'ca.pem', 'server-cert.pem' and 'server-key.pem' are correctly set.
+And thoses files exist in your MySQL data directory.

+2. Database Setup:

+Test the connection after configuring the SSL connection

+Ensure that the MySQL database is set up and running

+Import the initial schema and data if required (see 'SQL scripts' section).

 ## Usage